HuygensING/antioch/src/site/markdown/index.md

-# Alexandria
+# Antioch

-Alexandria is a *graph-based text and annotation repository* currently serving as a store for annotations targeted at *linguistic corpora*.
+Antioch is a *graph-based text and annotation repository* currently serving as a store for annotations targeted at *linguistic corpora*.
-However, Alexandria's conceptual design of texts, annotations, and their relationships has the potential to be applied in other domains and use cases as well, for instance in the field of *literary studies*.
-This project aims at leveraging Alexandria's potential value as a generic storage and query facility for annotated texts by
+However, Antioch's conceptual design of texts, annotations, and their relationships has the potential to be applied in other domains and use cases as well, for instance in the field of *literary studies*.
+This project aims at leveraging Antioch's potential value as a generic storage and query facility for annotated texts by

 1. *abstracting* from [Nederlab](https://www.nederlab.nl/)-specific requirements of linguistic annotation,
 1. *building* a repository software with state-of-the-art, web-based technologies, and
-1. *connecting* Alexandria to similar initiatives by providing a rich set of data interchange options.
+1. *connecting* Antioch to similar initiatives by providing a rich set of data interchange options.

 ## Features

-Alexandria can
+Antioch can

 * model texts and annotations on the same level, allowing for the annotation of texts and annotations,